BaptisteRoseau/BestPractices/sofware_architecture.md

 - increment its value
 - write the updated value into `i`

-This means that two threads can increment at the same time, and if `i` equals 3 and is incremented two times, then it can becomes `4` instead of 5.
+This means that two threads can increment at the same time, and if `i` equals 3 and is incremented two times, then it can become `4` instead of 5.

 This is the trivial example of race condition used everywhere but more complex bugs can be avoided by applying this rule consistently.